-Amoeboid Ciliary Muscular Movement with the help of pseudopodia formed by cytoplasmic streaming This movement occurs in most of our internal tubular organs lined by the ciliated epithelium.
-This movement occurs because of the contractile property of muscles.
-Examples: Movement of leucocyte, macrophages and cytoskeletal elements in our body.
-Examples: Movement of cilia in trachea and movement of ova in the reproductive tract Examples: Movement of our jaws, limbs, tongue, etc.
+Amoeboid Ciliary Muscular Movement with the help of This movement occurs in most of This movement pseudopodia formed by our internal tubular organs lined occurs because cytoplasmic streaming by the ciliated epithelium. of the contractile property of muscles.
+Examples: Movement of Examples: Movement of cilia in Examples: leucocyte, macrophages and trachea and movement of ova in Movement of our cytoskeletal elements in our the reproductive tract jaws, limbs, tongue, body. etc.